Bhomik/SemanticHumanMatting/README.md

 ##### combined_model.py

-For training end to end pipeline
+For training end to end pipeline, provide the path of input_path and mask_path containing images and masks respectively.
+Also, provide the location to save the trained model in variable filepath.

 Command to run it is : python combined_model.py